mtripg6666tdr/candyget/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/min/candyget)
 > This project is still in a development phase.

-candyget is a small sized http(s) client for Node.js
+candyget is a small sized HTTP(S) client for Node.js

 ## Features